NC (company): Closure of Paragon Studios and City of Heroes

 On August 31, 2012, NCSoft liquidated Paragon Studios and announced the closure of City of Heroes.
 Over 21,000 players signed an online petition contesting the shut-down and many used social media to promote their criticisms.

-Major Company Reconstruction in South Korea
+Major company reconstruction in South Korea

-In 2024, NCSoft underwent significant restructuring in South Korea to tackle its financial challenges.
+In 2024, NCSoft underwent significant restructuring in South Korea to tackle persistent financial challenges and reduce rigid fixed costs.
 The process began with the closure of its subsidiary, Ntreev Soft, leading to the layoff of 70 employees in January 2024 after enduring an 11-year deficit.
 Consequently, the development and service of Trickster M, Pro Baseball H2, and Pro Baseball H3 were terminated.
-On October 21, 2024, NCSoft declared the main branch's overhaul, which includes the formation of new teams into four business divisions, scheduled to be established as official subsidiaries on February 1, 2025.
+Prior to its main branch overhaul, the company also split its software business into two support units in August 2024: NC QA (quality assurance) and NC IDS (application and system software management).